-Role cards help provide a safe learning environment in a debate style activity.
+Role cards help provide a safe learning environment in a debate-style activity.
 Often, students are given a role orally and asked to start the task.
 Then, a flood of hands go up asking questions about their role.
 Role cards can help eliminate this doubt.

-1. See it (initial exposure to a word or phrase)
+- See it (initial exposure to a word or phrase)

-2. Hear it (repetition in a variety of ways)
+- Hear it (repetition in a variety of ways)

-3. Use it (becomes active vocabulary)
+- Use it (becomes active vocabulary)

-Use the definitions of the key words from the glossary page of the book ‘Plastic’.
-Put the definitions on a wall in the classroom and put learners into groups.
+Use the definitions of the key words from the glossary page of the book Plastic.
+Put the definitions on a wall in the classroom and then put the learners into groups.
 Ask one student at a time from each group to go to the first definition, remember as much as they can and relay it to their group.
 The group listens and rewrites the definition, the next person then goes up for the next definition.
 Once they have all the definitions, they have to read them and try and come up with the key word for each definition.

 A running dictation focuses on high student talk time, tt is a fun and engaging task to consolidate vocabulary.
 It is a multi-skilled activity – it involves reading, listening, speaking and a small amount of writing.

-For lower level learners, you can give them the laminated key words, they have to match up the definitions from the running dictation task appropriately.
+For lower-level learners, you can give them the laminated key words; they have to match up the definitions from the running dictation task appropriately.

-HRH The Prince of Wales is extremely vocal about climate change and plays an active role in education related to this topic.
-The original text for the book was written by HRH The Prince of Wales.
-Using HRH The Prince of Wales as a focal point for activities related to the book provides something interesting for learners in the classroom.
+HRH The Prince of Wales is extremely vocal about climate change and plays an active role in education related to this topic, and wrote the original text for the book.
+Using HRH The Prince of Wales as a focal point for activities related to the book can provide something interesting for learners in the classroom.

-Put students into groups (depending on numbers in your class) and ask them to come up with 5 questions they would like to ask HRH The Prince of Wales.
+Put students into groups (depending on numbers in your class) and ask them to come up with five questions they would like to ask HRH The Prince of Wales.
 The questions can be based on:

-- their opinions on climate change.
+- Their opinions on climate change.

-- a pre-reading activity on the topic.
+- A pre-reading activity on the topic.

 - a post-reading activity based on their understanding of the book.

 Take the above page in Climate Change.
 Before reading, ask students to do some research into flooding in various countries around the world.
 Ask them to present information on the geographical positions of the country and the impact flooding has.
 Some ideas for countries to discuss would be Bangladesh, Pakistan, Ecuador, China and The UK.